York Dispensary

-The York Dispensary is a historic building in the city centre of York, in England.
+The York Dispensary is a historic building on Duncombe Place in the city centre of York, England.

-The York Dispensary was established in 1788 in a room in Merchant Adventurers' Hall.
+The York Dispensary was established in 1788 in a room at Merchant Adventurers' Hall.
 It provided free treatment to poor patients, and its doctors undertook home visits when necessary.
-In 1808, it moved into a house on St Andrewgate, then a purpose-built building on New Street in 1829.
-In 1899, it needed larger premises, and moved to a building on Duncombe Place, designed by Edmund Kirby and constructed at a cost of £6,000.
-The dispensary closed in 1948, following the founding of the National Health Service, and the following year, the building became a health service centre run by the city corporation.
-The building was Grade II listed in 1975.
+In 1808 it moved to a house on St Andrewgate, then in 1829 to a purpose-built building on New Street.
+In 1899 it required larger premises and relocated to a new building on Duncombe Place, designed by Edmund Kirby and constructed at a cost of £6,000.
+The dispensary closed in 1948 following the founding of the National Health Service, and the following year the building became a health service centre run by the city corporation.
+It was designated Grade II in 1975, and by 1991 had been converted to office use.